jdoleary/Spellmasons/docs/DesyncThoughts.md

     - Server shall send messages for unit actions? (this could be a lot, can we not handle this on the client side with a seeded random?)
 - Questions
     - How does the Server / Client know that a desync has occurred?
+        - If a client recieves a message number greater than 1+ what it last had
+        - Then the client asks for the previous messages
+        - What if it's like Git?
+A "commit tree"
     - Should messages contain a from/to, (like chess move records: D3 to E4)?
     - What happens if a message is invalid due to a desync?
         - How does the client then respond,  Let's say a client tries to move their player from A1 to A2, but the server has the player at B1, this should trigger a resync because it means the client's state isn't up to date.
 There should be automated tests for this (Desync type 3)